The Office of Early Childhood (OEC) helps make sure that child care programs and camps are safe, healthy places for children to learn and grow.

 Use the 2-1-1 Child Care website to find child care programs and camps in your area.
 Search by name or location to get details about programs like:

 You can also call 2-1-1 (or 800-505-1000) to talk to a child care specialist.

 Types of child care

-In Connecticut, there are a few different types of licensed child care:
+In Connecticut, there are a few kinds of licensed child care.

-- Group child care homes.
-These are less common, and they might be in someone’s home or in a building like a school.
-They may have up to 12 children.
+- Might be in someone’s home or in a building like a school

 There are also some child care programs that, by law, don’t need to have a license, like some programs run by schools.
 These programs don’t need to follow the health and safety standards required of licensed programs.

 1. Safety.
 We inspect licensed child care providers to make sure they’re safe and healthy places to learn.
 We require that licensed providers get background checks and health check-ups, too.

 2. High-quality care.
 Licensed providers and staff have to meet training requirements, including First Aid.
 We also have limits on the number of children in a licensed child care at one time, so you’ll know your child is getting the attention they deserve.